Non-Commutative Gauge Theory at the Beach: Introduction

-The Kadomtsev-Petviashvili (KP) equation \be \big(u_t + 6uu_x + u_{xxx}\big)_x + 3\sigma^2u_{yy} = 0 \ee for $\sigma^2=\pm1$ is perhaps the most famous and well-studied integrable system in $2+1$ dimensions \cite{Kadomtsev:1970kp,Ablowitz:1979evo}.
+for $\sigma^2=\pm1$ is perhaps the most famous and well-studied integrable system in $2+1$ dimensions~\mbox{\cite{Ablowitz:1979evo, Kadomtsev:1970kp}}.
 It arises generically in physical contexts with both signs for $\sigma^2$, for example, in the propagation of shallow water waves and also plasma physics.
-Depending on the sign of $\sigma^2$ it admits line and lump solitons.\footnote{For $\sigma^2 = 1$ line solitons are stable but no lump solitons exist.
-For $\sigma^2=-1$ line solitons are unstable but lump solitons do exist \cite{Ablowitz:1991xb}.}
+Depending on the sign of $\sigma^2$, it admits line and lump solitons.\footnote{For $\sigma^2 = 1$, line solitons are stable but no lump solitons exist.
+For $\sigma^2=-1$, line solitons are unstable but lump solitons do exist \cite{Ablowitz:1991xb}.}

 There exist a number of different approaches for solving the KP equation and a vast literature on the subject.
 We will not attempt to survey it here; nevertheless, we include here a few references for context.
-The associated linear problem, or Lax pair, first appeared in \cite{Dryuma:1974ast} and is the foundation of the inverse scattering transform \cite{Manakov:1981inv,Ablowitz:1991xb}.
-A more algebraic approach was developed by the Japanese school: it identifies the `$\tau$-function', a kind of second potential for the dynamical field $u = 2(\log\tau)_{xx}$, with a $2d$ chiral CFT correlator \cite{Sato:1983se,Jimbo:1981tov,Jimbo:1981mpt,Jimbo:1981mpf}.
-This $\tau$-function is the central object in Hirota's direct method \cite{Hirota:1986uc} and surprisingly can also be encountered as the partition function of the topological string \cite{Dijkgraaf:1990rs,Fukuma:1990jw,Aganagic:2003qj}.
+The associated linear problem, or Lax pair, first appeared in \cite{Dryuma:1974ast} and is the foundation of the inverse scattering transform \cite{Ablowitz:1991xb, Manakov:1981inv}.
+A more algebraic approach was developed by the Japanese school: it identifies the `$\tau$-function', a kind of second potential for the dynamical field $u = 2(\log\tau)_{xx}$, with a $2d$ chiral CFT correlator \cite{Jimbo:1981tov,Jimbo:1981mpt,Jimbo:1981mpf, Sato:1983se}.
+This $\tau$-function is the central object in Hirota's direct method \cite{Hirota:1986uc} and surprisingly can also be encountered as the partition function of the topological string \cite{Aganagic:2003qj, Dijkgraaf:1990rs,Fukuma:1990jw}.

+In this work, we will understand the integrability of the KP equation from a rather different perspective: through the \emph{minitwistor correspondence}.
+The dispersionless KP (dKP) equation, obtained by discarding the term fourth order in derivatives from equation \eqref{eq:KP} to get